shivansh-13/hoursCalcNPM/time-calculator/README.md

 1. **Meeting Scheduling:** Automatically calculate the end time of a meeting given its start time and duration, or vice versa.
 2. **Task Management:** Determine when you need to start a task to finish by a specific time.
 3. **Event Planning:** Plan events with precise start and end times.
+4. **Movie Planning:** Calculate the start time if you know the movie duration and the desired end time, ensuring you finish in time for other activities.
+5. **Scheduling Timers for Electronic Devices:** Set timers on devices like kitchen appliances or garden sprinklers by calculating the required start or end time based on the duration of use.
 ## Handling Different Timezones

 ### Example with IST (Indian Standard Time)